khushaldogra/ReactJS_BigBrain/README.md

 Tests must be run from inside the `frontend` folder by running `yarn test`.

-We recommend (not required) putting put a `TESTING.md` file in the project repo with information about your tets if you feel they need some explanation.
+The `TESTING.md` file in the project repo explains our tests in more detail.

 ### 2.8.
 General Requirements
  * Any routes you create must be intelligently and justifiably named.